nathan-barry/nathan.rs/content/posts/dioxus-rust.md

 The front-end Rust ecosystem has come a long way in the last few years.
 We are at a point where we now have Rust frameworks that are actually somewhat usable (huge asterisk).
 While frameworks like Svelte, Astro, and Solid are making people rethink their approach to front-end development, Rust frameworks like Leptos and Dioxus are also maturing.

 I've never been a fan of TypeScript or JS but have always loved Rust.
 I decided to rewrite my website in Rust using Dioxus.
 In addition to being more enjoyable to work on, any Rust code I write for other personal projects, I can compile down to WebAssembly and show on this site.
-(Note: Eventually rewrote the site again with Hugo.
+(EDIT: Eventually rewrote the site again with Hugo.
 Most of my content is just text and it is pretty unnecessary to use a SPA app just for a blog.
 I decided to make my site statically generated for fast load times and minimum bundle size.
 It is the right tool for the job).